didirus/etl_processes/README.md

 # ETL Processes - Data Engineering Pipeline Tutorial

-A hands-on tutorial for learning how to build basic data engineering pipelines with Python.
+A hands-on tutorial in Dutch, for learning how to build basic data engineering pipelines with Python.
 This project teaches ETL (Extract, Transform, Load) concepts through a practical IoT sensor data processing example.

 ## Overview